alunwcom-products/moany/WORKLOG.md

 ## 27-Aug-2020

++ Need to consider next steps (i.e. complete docker_build branch).
+    + What features are really important for me?
+        + Monitoring cashflow - to see surplus/deficit for month/year.
+How?
+        + UI revision.
+What/how?
 + Work on Jenkinsfile - to spin-up UAT instance from backup data.
     + Need to retrieve latest backup from S3 - either in pipeline (AWS credentials needed), or as cronjob.
     + Need to secure envvars used in Jenkinsfile (not in Git in plain text).